* Tucker to retire from AIA in Sept., joining HSBC as chairman

 By Michelle Price and Sumeet Chatterjee

-A one-time professional footballer who has held several leadership jobs including running Britain's Prudential, Tucker is leaving the world's third-largest life insurer as it faces new headwinds amid a regulatory crackdown in China and sluggish growth in some other key regional markets.
+A one-time professional footballer who has held several leadership jobs including running Britain’s Prudential, Tucker is leaving the world’s third-largest life insurer as it faces new headwinds amid a regulatory crackdown in China and sluggish growth in markets including Thailand and South Korea.

 He will be succeeded on Sept.
-1 by Ng Keng Hooi, who has served as AIA regional chief executive for the past six and a half years.
-Ng joined AIA in 2010, before which he was group CEO of Singapore-based Great Eastern Holdings and served a 20-year stint at Prudential.
+1 by Ng, who has served as AIA regional chief executive for the past six and a half years.
+Ng, 62, joined AIA in 2010, before which he was group CEO of Singapore-based Great Eastern Holdings and served a 20-year stint at Prudential.

-Tucker, 59, will be a tough act to follow.
-Since taking the company public shortly after his appointment in 2010, the British-born executive has presided over a doubling in AIA share's price - driven for the most part by a pivot in focus towards Asia.
+Tucker, 59, is a tough act to follow.
+Since taking the company public shortly after his appointment in 2010, the British-born executive has presided over a doubling in AIA share’s price - driven for the most part by a pivot in focus towards Asia.